-- General Liability: \$N/A combined single limit per occurrence for bodily injury, personal injury and property damage, and for those policies with aggregate limits, a \$N/A aggregate limit.
+- 1. General Liability: \$N/A combined single limit per occurrence for bodily injury, personal injury and property damage, and for those policies with aggregate limits, a \$N/A aggregate limit.
 CG 00 01 current edition, including Products and Completed Operations - 2.
-Professional Liability, Errors and Omissions: \$N/A Per Claim and in the Aggregate - 3.
+Professional Liability, Errors and Omissions: \$N/A - 3.
 Automobile Liability: \$N/A combined single limit per accident for bodily injury and property damage.
 CA 0001 current edition, Symbol 1. - 4.
 Workers' Compensation: Statutory requirements of the State of residency, and - 5.
-Employers' Liability or "Stop Gap" coverage: \$N/A - B. Other Insurance Provisions and Requirements
+Employers' Liability or "Stop Gap" coverage: \$N/A

+B. Other Insurance Provisions and Requirements